-1. Explain why patriliny may have been particularly important among elite families.
+Question 1: Explain why patriliny may have been particularly important among elite families.

 The principle of patriliny would have been essential for the elite families for the following reasons:

-Continuity of Dynasty: As per the Dharmashastras, it was an established belief that the son carried forward the dynasty.
+1. Continuity of Dynasty: As per the Dharmashastras, it was an established belief that the son carried forward the dynasty.
 That was the main reason that the families wished for sons not for daughters.
 A couplet of Rigveda also substantiates this view.
 In this couplet, a father at the time of the marriage of his daughter wishes that she should have best sons with the grace of Lord Shiva.

-Inheritance: In royal families, the acquisition of throne was included in the inheritance.
+2. Inheritance: In royal families, the acquisition of throne was included in the inheritance.
 After the death of a king, his eldest son was supposed to inherit the throne.
 After the death of the parents, the property was to be equally divided among all the sons.
 In fact, parents avoided disputes in the family after their death.
 Most of the royal families followed the patriliny since 600 B.C.
 But sometimes this system had exceptions also.

-2. Discuss whether kings in early states invariably were Kshatriyas.
+Question 2: Discuss whether kings in early states invariably were Kshatriyas.

-3. Compare and contrast the dharma or norms mentioned in the stories of Drona, Hidimba andMatanga.
+Question 3: Compare and contrast the dharma or norms mentioned in the stories of Drona, Hidimba, and Matanga.

-4. In what ways was the Buddhist theory of a social contract different from the Brahmanical view of a society derived from the Purusha Sukta?(VBQ)
+Question 4: In what ways was the Buddhist theory of a social contract different from the Brahmanical view of a society derived from the Purusha Sukta?(VBQ)

 But the Buddhisftheory of a social contract was different.
 As per the Buddhist concept, there was inequality in society.
 But they also opined that this inequality was neither natural nor permanent.
-They did not favour the idea of birth being the criteria of social status.
+They did not favor the idea of birth being the criteria of social status.

-5. The following is an excerpt from the Mahabharata in which Yudhisthira, the eldest Jandava, speaks to Sanjaya, a messenger:
+Question 5: The following is an excerpt from the Mahabharata in which Yudhisthira, the eldest Jandava, speaks to Sanjaya, a messenger:

 Try and identify the criteria used to make this list – in terms of age, gender, kinship ties.
 Are there any other criteria?
-For each category, explain why they are placed in a particular position in the list.
+For each category, explain why they are placed in a particular position on the list.

-Fraternal kins were also given respects who were considered like parents.
-People who were of equal age of younger were placed at the third rank.
+Fraternal kins were also given respect who were considered like parents.
+People who were of equal age or younger were placed at the third rank.
 In the next order, the young Kuru warriors were respected.
-Women also received due place.
-Wives, mothers, daughters-in-law and daughters came in this order.
+Women also received a due place.
+Wives, mothers, daughters-in-law, and daughters came in this order.
 Orphans and handicapped had also been taken care of.
 Yudhisthira also greets them.